Who am I?

 If you’d like to work with me then please email: gretta at mumsdotravel dot com.

 This is a personal blog written and edited by me, Gretta Schifano.
 For questions about this blog, please contact me at gretta at mumsdotravel dot com.
 Sometimes I’m given products or sent on trips to review, but I always make this clear and give my honest opinion in my writing.
 Where I’ve received payment, hospitality or products, I make this clear in any relevant posts and use ‘no-follow’ links.
-The ASA shares information on disclosure for bloggers and brands here.
+The ASA shares information and guidance on disclosure for bloggers and brands here.
 I accept forms of cash advertising, sponsorship, paid insertions, affiliate links or other forms of compensation for this blog.
 The compensation received may influence the choice of content of this blog but I will always give my honest opinion of whatever I’m writing about.
 Content will be clearly identified as paid or sponsored content if it is.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, price, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.
 This blog does not contain any content which might present a conflict of interest.